 Yeah, this one here is probably one of the biggest misconceptions that I’ve noticed being part of the anime community.
 It’s the one that creates the biggest discussion/arguments when brought up and makes everyone look bad by the end of it.
 Dark-skinned characters in anime, we don’t see them too often but when we do, their race immediately gets assigned to being African/Black people.
 However, that may be wrong!

 I’ll give you an example.
 Take Yoruichi Shihouin from Bleach for example, ever since her debut in Anime: Episode 18 Manga: Chapter 51, to this day fans have debated whether she’s Black or Indian.
 Never been able to settle on one or the other.
 However, that’s the first mistake.
 Anime (unless specified in the narrative) generally don’t create characters with a specific ethnicity in mind from what I can tell.
+They are inspired by them but don’t go out of their way to be 100% accurate in their depiction, favoring stylized art!
 It’s either you’re fair-skinned, caramel-skinned, or chocolate-skinned character, with fair-skinned being the predominant skin tone.
-I get that since we don’t see a lot of dark-skinned characters often in anime, be cool and awesome at that, when we do get one, every group is fighting to “claim” them.
+I get that since we don’t see a lot of dark-skinned characters often in anime, being cool and awesome at that, so when we do get one, every group is fighting to “claim” them.

 As you can see, they just either guess or insert what they THINK their race is, and characters that are clearly euro-centric white are immediately identified but overall they see all anime characters that don’t have clear ethnic traits as Asians.
-I wanted to highlight this to be a little more open-minded about this sort of topic!
-Not all fair-skinned characters are perceived by everyone as white, and not all melanated-skinned characters are perceived by everyone as black.
+It can be argued however that that’s just what they’ve come to see as Asian whenever they see anime characters but I wanted to highlight this to be a little more open-minded about this sort of topic!
 Just food for thought!